bashfulrobot/nixos/README.md

     - [ ] Waybar: [warning] Mapping is not an object
     - [ ] Waybar: [warning] Requested height: 5 is less than the minimum height: 27 required by the modules
     - [ ] Sway: some apps not repecting rules for which ws to open on
-    - [x] Login: greetd tui showing boot text over login form
+    - [x] Login: greetd tui showing boot text over login form (now using regreet)
     - [ ] Login: keyring is not unlocking (now using regreet)
     - [x] Login: maybe an alternate login manager?
     - [ ] Theme: currently catppuccin, but gtk theme seems to be going away.
 Consider stock adwaita, or maybe yaru.
 Less theming to worry about.